Nugg7/TCPClient/README.md

 > To change password go into `ClientController.java` and change the password in String variable `pass="admin1234"`

 > [!warning]
-> the current project works fine with Linux based operative systems but on windows operative systems has quite some bugs
+> the current project works fine with Linux based operating systems but on windows operating systems has quite some bugs